Wild Bear Has West Side Adventure

 News outlets have reported the bear was first spotted around 9:30 a.m. touring the area.
 He has since found himself a nice napping spot in a tree near Deloney and Dayton Streets.

-The Grand Rapids Police Department noted via Twitter post the medium-sized wild bear will soon be in the hands of the Department of Natural Resources who is on the scene.
+The Grand Rapids Police Department noted via Twitter post the medium-sized wild bear will soon be in the hands of the Department of Natural Resources, which is on the scene.

+Story Update: The Associated Press reported that the black bear has been tranquilized and captured and will be released a few counties north of Grand Rapids.

 [CDATA[*/(function () {var scriptURL = 'https://sdks.shopifycdn.com/buy-button/latest/buy-button-storefront.min.js';if (window.ShopifyBuy) {if (window.ShopifyBuy.UI) {ShopifyBuyInit();} else {loadScript();}} else {loadScript();}function loadScript() {var script = document.createElement('script');script.async = true;script.src = scriptURL;(document.getElementsByTagName('head')[0]